Auckland is at the orange level in the Covid 19 Protection Framework (the traffic light system).

 MIT staff members will scan and verify your vaccine pass before you enter the class room.
 Find out how to get your My Vaccine Pass here.
 If you have any questions please contact us.

-Manukau Institute of Technology is a British Council IELTS Test Centre.
+Manukau Institute of Technology is an official British Council IELTS Test Centre.

 Why take IELTS at MIT?

 You will have access to a large section of IELTS resources in the MIT library.
 MIT also has a list of recommended experienced private tutors (please contact the IELTS Test Centre).